pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 #### Logical Plan
 The parsing phase will generate an AST tree, which will be used to generate `LogicalCTE`.
 This stage will complete the following steps:
-1. Build logical plans of seed part and recursive part and store their plan id.
-The plans will be stored to a map in stmt ctx.
+1. Distinguish between seed part and recursive part of the definition of CTE.
 2. Do some validation checks.

-    2.1 mutual recursive(cte1 -> cte2 -> cte1) is not supported.
+    1 Mutual recursive(cte1 -> cte2 -> cte1) is not supported.

-    2.2 column num of seed part and recursive part are same.
+    2 Column number of the seed part and the recursive part must be same.

-    2.3 all seed parts should follow recursive parts.
+    3 All seed parts should follow recursive parts.

-    2.4 recursive query blocks with UNION DISTINCT then UNION ALL are not supported.

-    2.5 recursive parts cannot include: `ORDER BY`, `Aggregate Function`, `Window Function`, `DISTINCT`.
+    4 recursive parts cannot include: `ORDER BY`, `Aggregate Function`, `Window Function`, `DISTINCT`.

 3. Recognize the same CTE.
-If there are multiple references to the same CTE, `seedPartPlanID` and `recursivePartPlanID` of these references should be same.
+If there are multiple references to the same CTE.
-   These plans will only be optimized only once.

 We use the following SQL to illustrate:
 ```SQL